 Then, it’s back to the dark room and a bath in developer before a final wash in a chemical fix, where the image appears on the metal sheet as if by magic.

 "It's almost like a dumbfounded reaction, ‘Oh my god. what is that?” said Rodriguez.
 “They've never seen photography like that, which I think is really an honor to be able to do that."

 "I think whenever I get a tintype taken of myself it’s me at my most beautiful,” said Laing.
 “The strobe creates this really deep portal and you can see really far into somebody.
 Yeah, they are really beautiful.”

 Carla Rodriguez used tintype photography at 38th and Chicago, where a memorial formed following the death of George Floyd.
+(Carla Rodriguez)

 In her studio, Rodriguez takes portraits of individuals, couples and families and in the process allows the full spectrum of her customers to see themselves in a different light.

 "For a lot of people it’s kind of seeing themselves authentically,” she said.
 “You can't hide a lot in tintype.
 Especially because it sees more than we see with our naked eye.
 Sometimes it sees more than we can see.
 I think a lot of times when people see themselves that way, it’s this very raw, vulnerable way of looking at themselves."

 Back in the mid-1800s and early 1900s, tintypes were a popular way to document everyone from Civil War soldiers to Native Americans.
 Rodriguez enjoys using the technology to capture modern subjects through an old-fashioned lens.

 “I like the idea of bringing back the ritualisticness of getting your portrait made and slowing that down and getting people to be more present in their bodies and seeing themselves in a different way and I think it’s really important and that is what this process brings to a lot of people," she said.